HyperspaceMadness/Mega_Bezel/README.md

 - **Glass Border ON (Glass Preset Only)**
   - Changes the appearance of the reflection to look like the glass effect, this is here for technical reasons, not very useful to change interactively

-**[ DUAL SCREEN ]:**

-- **Dual Screen Mode**
-  - **0 - OFF** - Single Screen
-  - **1 - VERTICAL** - Split into 2 screens one on the top and one on the bottom
-  - **2 - HORIZONTAL** - Split into 2 screens one on the left and one on the right

-- **Core Image Split Mode**
-  - **0 - AUTO**
-  - **1 - VERTICAL**
-  - **2 - HORIZONTAL**

-- **Core Image Split Offset**

-  - Adjusts where we split the core image into two
-  - This is an offset in pixels from the center

-- **Crop Edges of 2nd Screen**

-  - This crops the edges perpendicular to split
-  - Useful in situations like  the 3DS where when in a top/bottom emulator layout the bottom area has black areas at left and right of the screen
-  - Value in Pixels

-- **Viewport Split Offset**

-  - Sets where the viewport split placed.
-The split defines the area where one screen or the other appears
-  - Value is a percentage from the center of the screen

-- **Scale Screens from Center of Split**

-  - 0 - OFF - The screens will scale their center
-  - 1 - ON - The screens will scale from the split position rather than from their own centers

-- **Position Offset Between Screens**

-  - Positive values move screens apart
-  - Negative values move screens closer to each other

-- **2nd Screen Aspect Ratio Mode**

-  - 0 - Use the same Aspect ratio as the first Screen
-  - 1 - PAR (Uses the square pixel aspect of the bottom screen's resolution)

-- **2nd Screen Use Independent Scale**

-  - Don't affect the second screen with the scale of the first

-- **2nd Screen Scale Offset**

-  - Increase or Decrease scale of second screen

-- **2nd Screen Pos X**

-  - Move the second screen Horizontally

-- **2nd Screen Pos Y**

-  - Move the second screen Vertically